-A mix of all formulations is used to eradicate polio during supplementary immunization activities (SIAs).
-Trivalent OPV is the only formulation used in routine immunization programmes.
-Bivalent OPV is the most widely-used formulation during SIAs to more rapidly interrupt the remaining strains of WPV1 and 3 transmission – the only remaining WPV strains in circulation.
+A mix of all three formulations was being used to eradicate polio during supplementary immunization activities (SIAs).
+However, only trivalent OPV was used in routine immunization programmes.
+Bivalent OPV was exclusively used during SIAs to more rapidly interrupt the remaining strains of WPV1 and 3 transmission – the only remaining WPV strains in circulation.
 WPV2 has been eradicated since 1999.

-With WPV2 transmission already having been successfully interrupted, the only cases of paralytic polio now are caused by the type 2 serotype component in trivalent OPV.
-Over 90% of cVDPV cases are due to the type 2 component, which is also responsible for up to 38% of VAPP cases.
-See cVDPV updates
+With WPV2 transmission already having been successfully interrupted, the only cases of type 2 paralytic polio were being caused by the type 2 serotype component in trivalent OPV.
+Over 90% of cVDPV cases were due to the type 2 component, which was also responsible for up to 38% of VAPP cases (approx. 200 cases per year worldwide).

-That is why a switch will be implemented from trivalent OPV to bivalent OPV in routine immunization programmes, even before the remaining strains of WPV1 and WPV3 transmission are eradicated.
+That is why in April 2016 a switch was implemented from trivalent OPV to bivalent OPV in routine immunization programmes, even before the remaining strains of WPV1 and WPV3 transmission have been eradicated.

 Following WPV1 and WPV3 eradication, use of all OPV in routine immunizations will subsequently be stopped.

-A switch from trivalent OPV to bivalent OPV will be associated with significant public health benefits.
-More 90% of all cVDPV cases, currently caused by the type 2 component of trivalent OPV, and up to 38% of all VAPP cases, would no longer occur.
+The switch from trivalent OPV to bivalent OPV is associated with significant public health benefits.
+More 90% of all cVDPV cases, currently caused by the type 2 component of trivalent OPV, and up to 38% of all VAPP cases, will no longer occur.

-In addition to these significant humanitarian benefits, OPV type 2 cessation would provide the GPEI with a 'push' for global OPV cessation of all OPVs.
-Feasibility of OPV cessation would be underscored in practice, and would ensure a 'trial run' for all OPV cessation.
-Key lessons would be learnt to ensure that this process can be implemented in the safest and most efficient manner.
+In addition to these significant humanitarian benefits, OPV type 2 cessation will provide the GPEI with a 'push' for global OPV cessation of all OPVs.
+Feasibility of OPV cessation was underscored in practice, and ensured a 'trial run' for all OPV cessation.
+Key lessons were learnt to ensure that this process can be implemented in the safest and most efficient manner.

 Programmatic implications of trivalent OPV to bivalent OPV switch

-To minimise the risks associated with the phased removal of OPV, countries must adequately prepare for an eventual trivalent OPV to bivalent OPV switch (followed by the cessation of all OPVs altogether).
-The primary risk associated with such a switch will be the increase in susceptible populations to poliovirus type 2, which in turn would increase the risk of new cVDPV type 2 emergence in the immediate period following OPV type 2 cessation.
-Safely managing these risks will be key to a successful switch from trivalent to bivalent OPV.
+To minimise the risks associated with the phased removal of OPV, countries adequately prepare for an trivalent OPV to bivalent OPV switch (followed by the cessation of all OPVs altogether).
+The primary risk associated with the switch is the increase in susceptible populations to poliovirus type 2, which in turn increases the risk of new cVDPV type 2 emergence in the immediate period following OPV type 2 cessation.
+Safely managing these risks is key.

 Inactivated polio vaccine (IPV):

-To maintain immunity levels to type 2 polio, all countries should introduce at least one dose of IPV into routine immunization programmes prior to – or at the time of – an eventual switch.
-IPV will at that point be the only vaccine with which to maintain immunity to type 2 polio.
+To maintain immunity levels to type 2 polio, high-risk countries introduced IPV into routine immunization programmes prior to the switch.

 Access to bivalent OPV in routine immunization:

-Bivalent OPV is currently licensed for use during SIAs only.
-Access to sufficient supplies of bivalent OPV licensed for routine immunization use will need to be available.
+Bivalent OPV was previously licensed for use during SIAs only.
+Access to sufficient supplies of bivalent OPV licensed for routine immunization use was made available for the switch.

 Maintaining outbreak response capacity:

-At the same time, outbreak response capacity will have to be maintained, including ensuring the supply and management of stockpiles of appropriate type 2-containing vaccines to facilitate an appropriate outbreak response should it be necessary.
+At the same time, outbreak response capacity is being maintained, including ensuring the supply and management of stockpiles of appropriate type 2-containing vaccines to facilitate an appropriate outbreak response should it be necessary.

-All WPV2 and Sabin type 2 viruses must be placed under appropriate biocontainment levels on a timely basis to minimise the risk of re-introduction into a type 2 polio-free world.
+All WPV2 and Sabin type 2 viruses must be placed under appropriate biocontainment levels on a timely basis to minimize the risk of re-introduction into a type 2 polio-free world.